How To Find A Trapezium Area

 Q5.
 Is there a relationship between the perimeter and the area of a trapezium?

 A: No simple direct relationship exists, unlike the case of a square or circle.
-That said, for a fixed pair of bases, the area is maximized when the height is as large as possible, which occurs when the legs become perpendicular to the bases (forming a rectangle).
+Even so, for a fixed pair of bases, the area is maximized when the height is as large as possible, which occurs when the legs become perpendicular to the bases (forming a rectangle).

 6. Tips for Mastery